Code-Verification Techniques for Particle-in-Cell Simulations with Direct Simulation Monte Carlo Collisions: Numerical Examples

 \subsection{Discretizations}

 We consider cases with and without collisions with varying degrees of coupling between the particles and field over a series of five discretizations described in Table~\ref{tab:discretizations}.
-From Section~\ref{sec:error_accumulation}, for second-order accuracy ($p=2$), in~\eqref{eq:refinements}, we set $q=7$ and $r=5$ for the collisional case and $q=5$ for the collisionless case.
+From Section~\ref{sec:error_accumulation}, for second-order accuracy ($p=2$), in~\eqref{eq:refinements}, we set $s=7$ and $r=5$ for the collisional case and $s=5$ for the collisionless case.
 For the collisional case, Table~\ref{tab:discretizations} shows that~\eqref{eq:navg_ineq} is satisfied.

+The collisional cases are substantially more computationally expensive than the collisionless cases.
+They require considerably more particles ($N_p\sim h^{-7}$) than the collisionless case ($N_p\sim h^{-5}$), while also requiring the collision algorithm to be run $N_\text{avg}\sim h^{-5}$ times for each evaluation.
+Nonetheless, even the collisionless case is expensive because $N_p\sim h^{-5}$ grows rapidly with refinement.
+Therefore, we increase the number of time steps and the one-dimensional mesh size incrementally rather than by a constant refinement factor.

 At $t=T$, Figure~\ref{fig:fm} shows how the distribution of the computational particles compares with the manufactured distribution function for the fully coupled collisional case.